Xon/XenForo2-WarningImprovements/upload/src/addons/SV/WarningImprovements/_no_upload/README.md

 A Collection of improvements to XF2's warning system.

-- Warnings/Bans with time-based expiry are now be removed on the 1st visit after the expiry time, rather than needing to wait for the hourly cron task to run.
+- Warnings/Bans with the time-based expiry are now be removed on the 1st visit after the expiry time, rather than needing to wait for the hourly cron task to run.
 - Sortable warnings with categories
   - Drag & drop
   - Permissions per category